Point process notation: Sums

 which has the random sequence appearance, or with set notation as:

 or, equivalently, with integration notation as:

-where which puts an emphasis on the interpretation of ${N}$ being a random counting measure.
+which puts an emphasis on the interpretation of ${N}$ being a random counting measure.
 An alternative integration notation may be used to write this integral as:

 The dual interpretation of point processes is illustrated when writing the number of ${N}$ points in a set $B$ as:

 where the indicator function $1_B(x) =1$ if the point $x$ is exists in $B$ and zero otherwise, which in this setting is also known as a Dirac measure.
 In this expression the random measure interpretation is on the left-hand side while the random set notation is used is on the right-hand side.

 Expectations

 The average or expected value of a sum of functions over a point process is written as:

 where (in the random measure sense) $P$ is an appropriate probability measure defined on the space of counting measures $\textbf{N}$.
 The expected value of ${N}(B)$ can be written as:

 which is also known as the first moment measure of ${N}$.
 The expectation of such a random sum, known as a shot noise process in the theory of point processes, can be calculated with Campbell's theorem.